 6. Property Management

 You could either take on a few clients and keep it small or keep scaling up and turning it into a full-time business.
 If you are a buyer’s agent representing investors, you could offer property management services as an extension of your current services.
-An alternative to managing your rental property by yourself is to start a property management company and hire others to do the work.
+An alternative to managing your rental property is to start a property management company and hire others to do the work.

 7. Flipping Houses

 Real estate agents often flip houses as a side hustle.
-To make a profit through real estate, you must buy properties, renovate them, and sell them for more than you paid.
+To profit through real estate, you must buy properties, renovate them, and sell them for more than you paid.
 Working as a tutor can be a great way to make some extra money, and it can also be a lot of fun.

 8. Investing

-Our own mentors at Cashflow Tactics have quite a few realtors who invest in turnkey rental properties as a way to build long term wealth.
+Our mentors at Cashflow Tactics have quite a few realtors who invest in turnkey rental properties as a way to build long term wealth.

 9. Start a Blog or Niche Website

 Another way to use your experience and expertise in the real estate field is to start a blog or content-based website that covers topics related to some aspect of real estate.
-This is a great way to share your knowledge with others and help people learn more about this industry.
+This is a great way to share your knowledge and help people learn more about this industry.
 You could write for buyers, sellers, renters, investors, other real estate agents, or any combination of the above.

 You’ll have an advantage as a real estate professional blogger or site owner over others who don’t have the same experience or expertise.